irisxvii/burnrate.ai/ARCHITECTURE.md

 The app sends audit confirmation emails and shareable report links.
 I used Resend because the integration with Next.js is straightforward.

+Right now, email delivery is limited to the account I registered because I don’t have a custom domain configured yet, so I couldn’t fully enable production sender verification.

 # What I’d Change for ~10k Audits/Day

 ## Add real abuse protection